koopycat/cf-redirect/README.md

 unset KEYRING_PASSWORD
 ```

-Then run `cf-redirect auth login`. `libsecret-tools` is not needed by `cf-redirect` itself, but this command can confirm the token is present without printing it:
+Now run `cf-redirect auth login`. `cf-redirect` does not need `libsecret-tools`, but `secret-tool` can confirm that the token is present without printing it:

 ```sh
 secret-tool lookup service cf-redirect username cloudflare-api-token:YOUR_ACCOUNT_ID >/dev/null \
   && echo 'cf-redirect token found'
 ```

-For ephemeral headless sessions, containers, and CI, injecting `CLOUDFLARE_API_TOKEN` is usually simpler than running a keyring daemon.
-Use the platform's secret manager rather than committing it or passing it as a command-line argument:
+For CI, containers, and other short-lived sessions, an environment variable is usually simpler than a keyring daemon.
+Load it from the platform's secret manager rather than putting it in a repository or command argument:

 ```sh
 export CLOUDFLARE_API_TOKEN="$(your-secret-manager read cloudflare-api-token)" cf-redirect list
 ```

-`cf-redirect` deliberately does not write API tokens to `config.json`: that file stores non-secret account and list IDs only.
-If neither Secret Service nor a securely injected environment variable is practical, configure a Secret Service provider rather than persisting an unencrypted token.
+`config.json` contains only the account and list IDs. `cf-redirect` never writes an API token there.
+If you cannot inject an environment variable safely, configure a Secret Service provider instead of saving the token as plaintext.

-The token needs Account-level `Account Filter Lists: Edit` permission for the configured account. `Read` is insufficient because add, edit, import, and delete mutate list items.
+The Cloudflare token needs account-level `Account Filter Lists: Edit` permission. `Read` permission is not enough because add, edit, import, and delete change list items.

-To create and store a least-privilege token through Cloudflare's browser form, run the helper from a checkout:
+The repository includes a helper that opens Cloudflare's token form with the account, token name, and required permission filled in:

 ```sh
 scripts/create-cloudflare-token \
   --account-id YOUR_ACCOUNT_ID
 ```

-The helper opens Cloudflare's official token-template URL with the account, token name, and `Account Filter Lists: Edit` permission prefilled.
-Review and create the token in the browser, then paste it into the hidden terminal prompt.
-The helper verifies access to the list already configured for `cf-redirect` and stores the token in the OS keychain without printing it or passing it as a process argument.
-Use `--verify-list-id LIST_ID` to override the configured list for verification, or `--no-open` to print the form URL.
-Cloudflare cannot restrict this permission to one list; the token can edit all filter and Bulk Redirect Lists in the account.
+Review the form before creating the token, then paste it into the hidden terminal prompt.
+The helper checks access to the configured list and stores the token in the OS keychain.
+It does not print the token or pass it as a process argument.
+Use `--verify-list-id LIST_ID` to check a different list, or `--no-open` to print the form URL.
+Cloudflare cannot limit this permission to one list, so the token can edit every filter list and Bulk Redirect List in the account.

 ## Usage

 Running `cf-redirect` in an interactive terminal opens the TUI.
+The same operations are available as commands:

 ```sh
 cf-redirect list